MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 Currently, Sales in Microsoft 365 Copilot isn't supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
 Microsoft 365 Copilot is expected to begin rollout in GCC later in 2024.
 We plan to share more on availability for GCC High and DoD through the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) in early 2024.

 ## Skilling

-### How can I learn about Sales in Microsoft 365 Copilot?

-Customers can access existing Microsoft Sales Copilot and Microsoft 365 Copilot content through Microsoft Learn.
-Content will be refreshed in 2024 to align to the new naming and licensing structure.
-[View our adoption webpage for access to further materials](https://adoption.microsoft.com/copilot-for-sales/).

 ### How can I get certified in Sales in Microsoft 365 Copilot?